timah1402/tecktaltutor/README.md

 # Copy from .env.example template (if exists)
 cp .env.example .env

-# Then edit .env file with your API keys:
+# Then edit .env file with your API keys.
 ```

 ### Step 4: Configure Ports and LLM Settings *(Optional)*